Healthdirect Free Australian health advice you can count on.

 • Maintain your weight at a healthy level.

-If you are still concerned about your premenstrual syndrome (PMS), why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
+If you are concerned about your premenstrual syndrome (PMS), use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.

 Learn more here about the development and quality assurance of healthdirect content.